Yorkshire Capabilities ~ Published on 22 April 2016

 ~ NAJ 75/76 (2016), Yorkshire Capabilities, 196 pp., 104 illustrations, 4 authors, 12 artists, 8 historical artists.
 This A5 book explores the Yorkshire landscapes designed by Lancelot ‘Capability’ Brown and is a contribution to the Capability Brown Festival 2016 that commemorates his 300th birthday.
 It also features the extensive tribute to ‘Capability’ by Ian Hamilton Finlay in the garden at Little Sparta.

 The New Arcadian Press generates a continuous programme of research into cultural landscape and, through The New Arcadian Journal, creates the fine press publication that combines original text with artist-illustration.
 For published appreciations, see Reviews, and also: The Times, Garden History, BASA, and Jottings from the Journal.

 The Times Literary Supplement: “Patrick Eyres has stamped his personality on the feisty, visually distinctive and intellectually robust New Arcadian Journal, which takes as its primary battleground the cultural politics of eighteenth-century historical landscapes, and especially their man-made iconography.
 Adding a modern resonance are disquisitions on garden works by contemporary artists, notably the late Scottish garden-maker, artist and concrete poet, Ian Hamilton Finlay”.

 www.GardenHistoryMatters.com: “The Journal is a wonderful publication – erudite, original and fascinating, and is a ‘must have’ for anyone interested in garden history and the relationships between gardens and the wider zeitgeist”.

-Acquire NAJs online or else by post, email, phone.
-See the Contact Us page for details.
+Acquire NAJs online via Portfolio and Shop or by post, email, phone.
+See Contact Us.

 ~ UK price £25 includes post and packing; Overseas price £30 also includes post and packing.